 There is one other unique category, and that is the organic mineral.
 Although by definition a mineral is inorganic, several natural and rare organic substances have a distinctive chemical formula.
 The best example of this is whewellite.

-The obvious difference is the distinction between organic and inorganic substances.
-Scientists are able to duplicate them in a laboratory, which are called synthetics.
-Minerals are a renewable resource.
+The most notable difference between minerals and fossil fuels is the distinction between organic and inorganic substances.
+Scientists are able to duplicate minerals in a laboratory, which are called synthetics.
+This makes minerals a renewable resource.

 Fossil fuels are organic in nature and fossilized over many million years.
-Using these diminishes supply, which takes many millions more years to replenish.
-Scientists are not able to duplicate these in a laboratory.
+Using them diminishes supply, which takes many millions of years to replenish.
+Scientists are not able to duplicate this process in a laboratory.
 Therefore, they classify fossil fuels as a non-renewable resource.